iharbabitski/Getting-Cleaning-Data-Project/README.md

 ======================================================================================================

 # Warning!!!
-# to run analysis it is required to have dplyr and sqldf packages installed
+# to run analysis it is required to have dplyr package installed

 ##################################STATUS MESSAGE###################################
 print("dplyr package is required to run analysis")